Olegna09/SOAR-EDR-Poject/README.md

 We now have account in Slack and Tines.
 And we also confirmed that the detection in LimaCharlie are showing in Tines.

+## PART 5: CREATE A PLAYBOOK.
+### OBJECTIVE:
+### - Send a Slack message and an email containing an information about the detection that LimaCharlie Generated
+### - Tines Will prompt a user if they want to Isolate the machine
+  ### - If Yes, LimaCharlie then automatically isolate the machine
+  ### - If No, Ignore